MisoMosiSpy/htop_deb_test/README.md

 ### Solution:

-The special debian scripts needs a placeholder for automated changes to be done by the tooling.
+The special debian scripts need a placeholder for automated changes to be done by the tooling.
 To fix this add **#DEBHELPER#** in the script just before exit.

 ## 4. PPA addition results in 403 forbidden error